hashicorp/terraform-website/content/source/docs/enterprise/vcs/bitbucket-server.html.md

     ![Bitbucket Server screenshot: the authorization page](./images/bitbucket-server-authorize.png)

 2. Click the "Allow" button.
-This returns you to TFE's OAuth Configuration page, where the Bitbucket Server client's information has been updated.
+This returns you to TFE's VCS Provider page, where the Bitbucket Server client's information has been updated.

     If this results in a 500 error, it usually means TFE was unable to reach your Bitbucket Server instance.